miguel-ribeiro/arduino_config_reader/README.md

 Parameter=value
 ```

-- The delimitator '=' can be set in the begining of _config.cpp_ file in the DELIM define
+- The delimiter '=' can be set in the begining of _config.cpp_ file in the DELIM define
+- No spaces can be used between the parameter name and the delimiter
 - String Parameters should be stored in plain text without quotes and assigned in the function assignConfig (_config.cpp_) similar to how the parameter **serverAddress** in the example is set.
+- Allows for blank lines

+# Tested
 Has been tested in the Particle Photon